-Moreover, it is possible to increase JVM heap parameters explicitly, by editing platform-specific files (for "properties" or "options") that are associated with the main app bundle.
+Workaround: Increase JVM heap parameters by editing platformspecific files (for "properties" or "options") that are associated with the main app bundle.

 Also note that jEdit provides a heap space monitor in the status line (bottom-right).
 Double-clicking on that causes full garbage-collection, which sometimes helps in low-memory situations.